hajczek/arcade-game/README.md

 4. Put egg to water and get a small egg!
 Then your egg will be more colored ...

 5. Be careful about chicken!
-Collision with chicken put your egg at the begining and delets all small eggs!!
+Collision with chicken put your egg at the begining and deletes all small eggs!!

 6. Rock gives heart and one gem (green, blue or orange).